harshavar-bit/robo-FriendsZTM/README.md

 # robo-FriendsZTM
-A react test site  deployed with gh page,  built with the help of ZTM A simple Api request handling and presenting data in a simplistic ui
+A react App deployed with gh pages,
+Built with the help of ZTM,
+A simple Api request handling and presenting data in a simplistic ui